Sprint Relay

 The running position in the lane and exchange of the baton for each member of the relay team is as follows:

-• first runner carries the baton in the right hand and runs on the inside of the lane
+• the first runner carries the baton in their right hand and runs on the inside of the lane

-• second runner takes the baton in the left hand and runs closer to the outside of the lane
+• the second runner takes the baton in their left hand and runs closer to the outside of the lane

-• fourth runner takes the baton in the left hand
+• the fourth runner takes the baton in the left hand

-The exchange is 'non visual'.
-Once the outgoing athlete has seen the incoming athlete reach the checkmark he/she will start as if reacting to the starting gun in a sprint race.
-The incoming athlete will call 'Hand' when he/she is in a position to safely pass the baton to the outgoing athlete.
-The outgoing athlete puts back his/her hand, the incoming athlete places the baton into the hand and the exchange is complete.
-The outgoing athlete does not watch the baton into his/her hand, hence 'non visual'.
+The exchange is non-visual.
+Once the outgoing athlete has seen the incoming athlete reach the checkmark, they will start as if reacting to the starting gun in a sprint race.
+The incoming athlete will call 'Hand' when they are in a position to pass the baton to the outgoing athlete safely.
+The outgoing athlete puts back their hand, the incoming athlete places the baton into the hand, and the exchange is complete.
+The outgoing athlete does not watch the baton into their hand, hence non-visual.

 Starting Positions